 – Culture, Arts, and Performance

 In 2008, the Center launched its undergraduate program in which students earn a Bachelor of Arts (BA) degree in Pacific Islands Studies focusing on 1 of 3 available areas of concentration.
+In 2022, the University of Hawaiʻi Board of Regents formally established the BA program within the new Department of Pacific Islands Studies (which was formed in 2020).
 Regardless of the chosen area of concentration, all students in the undergraduate program learn innovative, interdisciplinary approaches to explore the diversity of Island societies and develop critical understandings of the economic, social, political, and cultural changes that are transforming Oceania today.
 The BA program is designed to encourage students to examine elements of Pacific Islands and Islander histories and cultures within a regional context.
 The program also welcomes all those interested in other fields such as education, health care, social work, counseling, public administration, and social research.

 Service-learning in active support of Pacific Islander issues and concerns in multicultural Hawai‘i is a considerable component of the undergraduate degree program in Pacific Islands Studies.
 Graduates of this program will be well prepared to apply knowledge in community settings or pursue advanced degrees in Pacific Islands Studies.
 Click here to start your CPIS Student Life today!